 - Save those lobster shells!
 They can be used to make seafood stock.

-How to Cook Lobster Tail in the Oven
+How to Cook Lobster Tail in the Oven?

-Get out that baking dish or baking sheet and pour a glass of wine.
-If you’re searching for an easy way to cook your seafood feast, how to cook lobster tail in the oven might be one of the first things you look up.
 Cooking lobster tails in the oven allows you to add your favorite seasonings, slather on the butter, or keep it more health-conscious with olive oil.
 It’s a versatile option that just requires a little prep at the beginning while being mostly hands-off.
 Unlike broiled lobster tails, you don’t have to keep as close of an eye as they don’t bake at intense heat.

 For a smoky flavor, learn How to Smoke Lobster Tails Like a Pro.

 No oven?
 No problem.
 You can still achieve lobster bliss even if you’re living in a small studio apartment or dorm.
 Lobster tails air fryer recipes abound.
-Make sure to check out our easy in-depth guide below.
+Make sure to check out our easy, in-depth guide below.

 - RELATED: How to Cook Lobster In an Air Fryer

-How Long to Bake Lobster Tails
+How Long to Bake Lobster Tails?

 Tips For Baking Lobster Tails